atulkakrana/sPARTA/README.md

 </body>
 </html>

 **1**.
-In case your libraries needs pre-processing i.e. adapter removal and trimming, use pre-processing script here: [https://github.com/atulkakrana/preprocess.seq](https://github.com/atulkakrana/preprocess.seq)
+If your PARE/Degradome libraries needs pre-processing i.e. adapter removal and trimming, use our pre-processing script from here: [https://github.com/atulkakrana/preprocess.seq](https://github.com/atulkakrana/preprocess.seq)

 **2**.sPARTA uses file extensions to identify file types, naming meta-data and selectively cleaning up temp files.
 Therefore, it is recommended to have appropriate file extensions.
 For Ex. a genome/cDNA FASTA file should have `.fa` extension.